 Jaipur is also famous for their lassis, so be sure to have some while you're there.
 The Lassi Walla shop is the original and can be found in the map in the Lonely Planet guide book.

-Contact me through our site if you have more questions. over 5 years ago
+Contact me through our site if you have more questions. almost 6 years ago